In viticulture, two separate processes are involved, growing the grapes, and making the wine.

 In the UK, we are fortunate enough to have a growing number of Demeter biodynamic certified vineyards, including well known award winning vineyards; Albury in Surrey, Sedlescombe in East Sussex, and Ancre Hill Estates in Monmouthshire.

 Many are open to visitors, hold regular events, and in some cases have online shops.

 Click here to buy books on biodynamic wine.

-Biodynamic Wine-Growing by biodynamic and organic wine expert and consultant Monty Waldin.
+Biodynamic Wine by biodynamic and organic wine expert and consultant Monty Waldin.

 The organic wine journal, useful for keeping abreast of organic, natural and biodynamic wines.